alejandrochang/StudyGuideNotes/react.md

 Talking about different operations to perform on records inside an application.
 CRUD operations are pretty much in almost every single application.

 ### React Routers (different dependencty types)
-react-router: Core navigation lib - we don't install this manually (tipically)
+react-router: Core navigation lib - we don't install this manually (typically)
 react-router-native: Navigation for react-native apps (native mobile applications)
 react-router-redux: Bindings between redux and react-router (not necessary)